 And the evidence in support of Jane’s fear is what exactly?
 None of the recent inquiries into domestic violence stepped outside the strict parameters of the DV debate as determined by the feminist lobby.
 Male victims of domestic violence are scarcely a faint blip on the political radar screen either federally, or in any of the state or territories.
 In fact, sadly, I see little evidence of politicians paying any attention to the ‘One in Three‘ organisation, or to the data it disseminates, or indeed to the MRM generally.

 The relevant post in the Facebook page of publisher ‘Daily Life‘ attracted a substantial number of responses from readers, fairly evenly balanced between supporters and critics of Ms Gilmore’s article.
-This surprised me given that Daily Life is generally avoided (thanks to a combination of biased content and hostile moderation) by most of us who aren’t ardent feminists.
+This surprised me given that Daily Life is generally avoided by those who aren’t ardent feminists, thanks to a combination of biased content and hostile moderation.
 Many of those writing in support of Jane’s article came across as extremely ill-informed and sexist, but don’t take my word for it – click on the link above and see for yourself.